lquerel/rust-tips/memory.md

 ## Use better memory allocators
-These days one of the best memory allocator is [mimalloc](https://github.com/microsoft/mimalloc) (Microsoft) followed by glibc 2.31 and [jemalloc](https://github.com/jemalloc/jemalloc) (Facebook) according to this [test](https://www.linkedin.com/pulse/testing-alternative-c-memory-allocators-pt-2-musl-mystery-gomes/).
+These days one of the best memory allocator is [mimalloc](https://github.com/microsoft/mimalloc) (Microsoft) followed by glibc 2.31 and [jemalloc](https://github.com/jemalloc/jemalloc) (Facebook) according to this [test](https://www.linkedin.com/pulse/testing-alternative-c-memory-allocators-pt-2-musl-mystery-gomes/) and this [one](https://www.linkedin.com/pulse/linux-testing-alternative-c-memory-allocators-emerson-gomes/).

+> ToDo: Find more recent comparison tests.

 ## Change the default Musl memory allocator
 The default Musl memory allocator is super slow according to this [test](https://www.linkedin.com/pulse/testing-alternative-c-memory-allocators-pt-2-musl-mystery-gomes/).